Galaxie Blog HTML5 Grid Interfaces

 The users' grid is used to create and edit users.

-You will need to enter in the user's information, such as their name and email address.
+You must enter the user's information, such as their name and email address.
 The password that you set will not be the user's eventual password.
-It is only used to initially log the user in once they receive an automated email.
+It only logs users in once they initially receive an automated email.

-Once a new user has been made, a branded email will be sent to the user asking them to fill out their own user profile and select their own password.
-The new user will also have to fill out some secret questions like their favorite pet and place.
+Once a new user has been made, a branded email will be sent to the user asking them to fill out their user profile and select their password.
+The latest user must also answer secret questions like their favorite pet and place.
 These questions are only used if the user forgets their password.
-The user's password or their answers to the questions are not available to the blog administrators.
+The user's password or answers to the questions are unavailable to the blog administrators.

 You can use the grid to set the first and last names of the user.